Customer data and CRM. Mentioning those words at the start of the blog post makes 50% of you to hit the browser’s back button immediately.

 - Serve highly targeted advertising in different channels: Analyse what type of services clients are using or looking for and predict the right timing to serve relevant advertising in social channels, email marketing, and other communication channels.
 Most of the social channels enable you to create custom audiences too.

 Sounds amazing but don't have social data stored?
-Follow our customers' lead and start by setting up a user-generated content campaign.
+Learn how brands use user-generated content for marketing.